StefanBalaban/Bookkeeper/README.md

 `sudo docker-compose build`
 `sudo docker-compose up`

-The application will be available on localhost:80 and the api will be on localhost:44389.
+The application will be available on localhost:8082 and the api will be on localhost:8083.
-**Without further setup for SSL this wil only work with Firefox, on other browsers the application will fail during login due to cookie and anti-forgery token issues.**

 ### With dotnet and npm/yarn
 Requires .NET 5 SDK and runtime, and npm with node version 14.18.0.